Predicting quantum learnability from landscape fluctuation: Details on relative fluctuation

 Thus the rigorous definition of RF is

 One can see that generally speaking, RF is the landscape fluctuation multiplied by a correction factor originating from the dimensionality of the expressive space.

 Here we make some clarification on the definitions of $\sigma_0$ and $\tilde{\sigma}$.
 Firstly, the use of the parameter-shift rule above is only a way of heuristic derivation of RF but not a necessary condition for RF to be effective.
 Our numerical experiments support that RF can still be an effective metric for learnability even in the case where the parameter-shift rule does not hold rigorously, such as PQCs with correlating parameters.
 Secondly, $\sigma = \sigma_0$, or equivalently $\tilde{\sigma}=1$, is not an absolute criterion separating learnable and unlearnable phases with theoretical guarantee, but a reference line of practical use to predict and compare the learnability of different PQCs.
 It is completely possible to use some advanced structure-specific optimization strategies to enhance the training performance even if $\tilde{\sigma}$ is a bit smaller than $1$.
-Thirdly, we remark that in this paper we directly focus on the variance of the cost value without paying much attention to the average because the average usually vanishes for common PQCs.
-Given the Hamiltonian is traceless, one layer of single-qubit rotations is enough to make the average of the cost value vanish.
-Of course, if the PQC is so special with so few parameters that the average is not zero, one needs to take both the average and variance into consideration to assess learnability.
+Thirdly, the $\sqrt{M}$ scaling can also consistently arise when the average $2$-norm of the cost gradient $\mathbb{E}_{\Theta}[\|\nabla C\|_2]$ is estimated by its upper bound from Jensen's inequality